 A week after the opening an older man entered with two dowdy women in fluffy down coats.

-One of the blondes might have been attractive in her youth, but she had let her blonde hair gather streaks of gray and she wore no make-up to mask her age.
+One of the blondes might have been attractive in her youth, but she had let her blonde hair gather streaks of gray and no make-up masked her age.
 Her unfashionable clothing dated back to the early 70s and her feet were clad in tennis shoes.

 I figured the old man for a boxer.